 Architect Annelies Rygole of Tompkins Rygole is a fan of the approach.
 She used several broken plan elements when designing her own home, a contemporary new build with a predominantly open plan feel.
 She installed 2.8m-high floor-to ceiling wooden pocket doors between the open plan kitchen diner and introduced three steps leading down from the dining area into the living space.
 “The steps provide another division, as well as a space for people to sit on;’ she says.

-Architects Ricky Mahy and James Barker of Guernsey-based Create (both themselves self-builders) are also advocates of the solid pocket door.
-“We find that they are very effective, and we have a lot of requests for them;’ says James Barker.
+Architect Ricky Mahy of Guernsey-based Create is an advocate of the solid pocket door.
+“I find that they are very effective, and I have a lot of requests for them;’ says Ricky Mahy.
 “They act like a wall when closed but most of the time they stay open so that you get the full effect of open plan living.
 They are slightly more expensive than a standard door, although it would definitely be more cost-effective to design these in from the beginning:’ Studwork partitioning would be a good build route for pocket walls, rather than solid walls, as the partitioning could be made slightly wider than normal to allow for the pocket doors, he adds.
 “The other thing we hear clients say, time and time again, is that they want open plan living but they also want a snug,” says Ricky Mahy.
 “With a 1940s or 1960s home, that might mean that the dining room becomes the snug, with carpeting and a woodburning stove.”

 Self-builders wanting to incorporate elements of broken plan in a new build could also consider half walls, a mezzanine layer, the alternating use of wide and narrow spaces, double-sided fireplaces, internal windows and different ceiling heights.